Mobile, Alabama: Healthcare

 University of South Alabama Health (USA Health) operates 30 locations in the Mobile area, including three hospitals: USA Health Providence Hospital, the Children's & Women's Hospital, and University Hospital.
 Providence Hospital was founded in 1854 by the Daughters of Charity.
 In 2023, USA Health acquired Providence Hospital from its private Catholic ownership.

 The University of South Alabama Medical Center was founded in 1830 as the old city-owned Mobile City Hospital and associated medical school.
 A teaching hospital, it is designated as Mobile's only level I trauma center by the Alabama Department of Public Health and is also a regional burn center.
 Children's & Women's Hospital is dedicated exclusively to the care of women and minors.
 In 2008, the University of South Alabama opened the Mitchell Cancer Center Institute, which includes the first academic cancer research center in the central Gulf Coast region.

 BayPointe Hospital and Children's Residential Services is the city's only psychiatric hospital.
 It houses a residential unit for children, an acute unit for children and adolescents, and an age-segregated involuntary hospital unit for adults undergoing evaluation ordered by the Mobile Probate Court.
 Springhill Medical Center was founded in 1975 and is Mobile's only for-profit facility.

+Notable people

+In sports, six Hall of Fame athletes were born in Mobile.
+Commemorated on the city's Hall of Fame Walk at the Arthur C. Outlaw Convention Center, they are baseball players Hank Aaron, Willie McCovey, Satchel Paige, Ozzie Smith, and Billy Williams, as well as American Football player Robert Brazile.
+Former professional basketball player and active coach Antonio Lang was inducted into the city's own local Mobile Sports Hall of Fame in 2011.
+Mobile is near the county's Mobile International Speedway.
+Native NASCAR drivers include Bubba Wallace, Cale Gale, and Rick Crawford.

+Its arts and entertainment figures include graphic designer Dorothy E. Hayes; writer Anne Bozeman Lyon; William Moody, the wrestling manager known as Paul Bearer; and rapper Flo Milli who began her music career with a high school classmate, doing live performances in the area as Pink Mafia.
+Dan Povenmire, co-creator of Phineas and Ferb, began making films on the city's streets with his childhood friends, capturing bike chase scenes on a Super 8 film camera.

+In politics and law, brothers Thomas Figures and Michael Figures prosecuted the 1981 lynching of Michael Donald, resulting ultimately in the bankruptcy of the Ku Klux Klan.
+Michael's son Shomari Figures became the representative for Alabama's 2nd congressional district in 2025.
+The city has been home to two other members of Congress: Sanford Bishop, who moved to Georgia where he was elected to Congress; and Jerry Carl, who has represented Alabama's 1st congressional district.
+Vivian Malone Jones was the first Black graduate from the University of Alabama, before a career at the EPA.